 We were proud to sponsor Centro Hispano’s Becas Scholarship Award Celebration and grant $10,000 to a college-bound Centro Hispano youth.
 The Becas Program has offered annual scholarships to students who have been involved with Centro Hispano to help further their educational goals by helping cover the cost of higher education and to promote educational equity among Latinx students.

-As part of our Health Parks, Healthy You partnership, we also provided dinner for Centro Hispano youth who were enrolled in the Junior Naturalist program and their families at Lussier Family Heritage Center.
+As part of our Healthy Parks, Healthy You partnership, we also provided dinner for Centro Hispano youth who were enrolled in the Junior Naturalist program and their families at Lussier Family Heritage Center.
 This Dane County Parks program provides summer programming for kids where they hike, bike, canoe, explore and learn about nature while exploring Lunney Lake Farm County Park.

 A school supply drive we hosted helped to ease the beginning-of-the-schoolyear costs and get students off on the right foot for Centro Hispano’s youth.